Uniform Spanning Tree in Topological Polygons, Partition Functions for SLE(8), and Correlations in $c=-2$ Logarithmic CFT: Introduction

+The main issue to prove Theorem~\ref{thm::ust_general} is to identify the limit and show its uniqueness.
+To this end, one can use a discrete holomorphic observable, which is natural when only one or two curves are present (in that case, there is at most one free parameter after fixing three parameters via conformal invariance).
+Dub\'edat proposed a formula for the simplest case of

 in his article~\cite{DubedatEulerIntegralsCommutingSLEs} but without proof.
-His formula is different from ours at first sight, but it follows from Proposition~\ref{prop::general_integral_consistent_loop} in Section~\ref{sec::coulombgasintegrals} (with Lemma~\ref{lem::related_two_Fs}) that they are actually the same.
-The recent work~\cite{HanLiuWuUST} concerns the case of $N=2$, which is solvable by an ordinary differential equation (since there are only four marked points, three of which can be fixed by conformal invariance) that reduces to the familiar hypergeometric equation.
-To carry out the case of general $\beta$ is significantly more difficult.
+His formula is different from ours at first sight, but it follows from Proposition~\ref{prop::two_Fs_as_determinants} that they are actually the same.
+The recent work~\cite{HanLiuWuUST} concerns the case of $N=2$, which is solvable by an ordinary differential equation\footnote{H.W. learned the observable in~\cite{HanLiuWuUST} from a master course delivered by S.~Smirnov in 2015, but we are not able to identify a published reference.}.
+However, the general $\beta$ involving non-trivial conformal moduli is significantly more difficult.

-The proof of Theorem~\ref{thm::ust_general} is given in Section~\ref{sec::ust}.
-Roughly, it follows the standard strategy: first, we derive the tightness of the family $\{\eta_i^{\delta}\}_{\delta>0}$; second, we construct a discrete martingale observable; and third, we identify the subsequential limits through the observable.
-The proof has three main issues. \begin{itemize}[leftmargin=*] \item The hardest step in the proof of Theorem~\ref{thm::ust_general} is to find a suitable discrete holomorphic observable.
-Indeed, the original observable of Lawler, Schramm \& Werner~\cite{LawlerSchrammWernerLERWUST} and its generalization in~\cite{HanLiuWuUST} has been used to prove Theorem~\ref{thm::ust_general} for the cases $N=1$ and $N=2$, but the discrete observables in those works do not extend naturally to our general setup.
-In Section~\ref{sec::ust}, we construct new observables, which are natural for all boundary conditions $\beta$, whose scaling limits are given by Schwarz-Christoffel mappings, and which can be directly connected to the partition functions $\LF_\beta$ of Theorem~\ref{thm::coulombgasintegral}.

-\item With the observable at hand, one must find its scaling limit.
-While the limit itself is easily guessed from the boundary data of the observable, to verify this rigorously needs some care (see Proposition~\ref{prop::holo_cvg}).

-\item After establishing the convergence of the observable, we may then use it to identify the limit of the sequence $(\eta_i^{\delta})_{\delta>0}$.
-However, the scaling limit of the observable does not have an explicit closed form.
-Consequently, the derivation the driving function~\eqref{eqn::ust_polygon_driving_general} from the observable still requires complicated analysis (cf.~Section~\ref{sec::ust}), also relying on the positivity of the functions $\LF_\beta$ of Theorem~\ref{thm::coulombgasintegral}. \end{itemize}

-In our second scaling limit result, we identify the scaling limits of the crossing probabilities of the Peano curves as ratios of pure partition functions $\PartF_{\alpha}$ with the partition functions $\LF_{\beta}$, the latter arising from the choice of the boundary condition $\beta$.
-Of course, the internal crossing pattern encoded in $\alpha$ must be compatible with the boundary condition $\beta$, which is exactly what the meander matrix~\eqref{eqn::renormalized_meander_matrix} ensures.

-\begin{theorem} Assume the same setup as in Theorem~\ref{thm::ust_general}.
-The endpoints of the $N$ Peano curves give rise to a random planar link pattern $\LA^{\delta}\in\LP_N$.
-For any $\alpha\in\LP_N$, we have